AL DHAFRA AIR BASE, United Arab Emirates --

 Finally, the F-35A Lightning II rounded out the trio.
 It provides next-generation stealth, enhanced situational awareness, and reduced vulnerability for the United States and allied nations.

-On the ground, the 727th EACS (KINGPIN), participated by providing 24/7 battle management and tactical control of all assets in the Arabian Gulf.
-KINGPIN provides critical persistence radar, communication and datalink feeds to coalition assets
+On the ground the 727th Expeditionary Air Control Squadron, participated by providing 24/7 battle management and tactical control of all assets in the Arabian Gulf.
+The 727th EACS provides critical persistence radar, communication and datalink feeds to coalition assets

 The synergy created by the different platforms working together provide AFCENT the capability to deter and defend the region.
 The training is vital to all involved parties.